thaph03/Baratie/README.md

-# Restaurant-Page
+# Baratie
-Simple Restaurant Page made with HTML, CSS and JS using Vite as the module bundler!
+Baratie is a simple Restaurant Page made with HTML, CSS and JS using Vite as the module bundler!
 (Finished 11.13.2023)
 _________________
 Steps to set up!